The KPI for a Service Company That You Should Monitor

 Time Utilization

-Time utilization can be applied to either team members or fiscal performance.
+You can apply time utilization KPI to either team members or fiscal performance.
 It involves noting the number of hours each team member spends on billable projects and dividing it using the overall hours left available.

 This key metric helps you to better comprehend the overall welfare of your team and the company’s productivity levels.